Thank you! Your submission has been received!

 Published on

 Leading a childcare program means leading people.
-And sometimes, that means leading people who test your patience, your clarity, and your consistency.
+Sometimes it means leading people who test your patience, your clarity, and your consistency.

-Every director eventually faces it—the employee who resists expectations, spreads negativity, avoids responsibility, or quietly undermines standards.
-The natural instinct is often to either clamp down hard out of frustration or avoid the discomfort altogether.
+Every director eventually meets this moment — the employee who resists expectations, spreads negativity, avoids responsibility, or quietly undermines standards.
+The natural instinct is to clamp down hard out of frustration, or to avoid the discomfort altogether.
 Neither response protects your culture.

 Start with Values, Not Emotion

-When an employee’s behavior frustrates you, it’s easy to make it personal.
+When a staff member's behavior frustrates you, it's easy to make it personal.
 Tone feels disrespectful.
 Tardiness feels inconsiderate.
 Resistance feels defiant.
-But effective leadership requires a strategic pause.
+Effective leadership requires a strategic pause before the conversation happens.

-Before reacting, ensure you are in a headspace to lead with values rather than frustration.
-This pause isn't just about calming down; it's about finding the right operational window to have a meaningful conversation.
+That pause isn't just about calming down.
+It's about finding the right operational window for a meaningful conversation.

-• The 30-Minute Reset: If a staff member walks in late during the chaos of morning drop-off, addressing it immediately interferes with your primary duty: being available for parents and children.
-Instead, wait until the rush subsides and the classrooms are settled.
+• The 30-minute reset.
+If a staff member walks in late during the chaos of morning drop-off, addressing it immediately interferes with your primary job — being available for parents and children.
+Wait until the rush settles and the classrooms are calm.

-• The Next-Day Reflection: If a situation is complex or has left you feeling particularly frustrated, waiting until the next day allows you to move from feeling to fact and ground your response in the specific standard being missed.
+• The next-day reflection.
+If a situation is complex or you're still emotionally activated, waiting until the next day lets you move from feeling to fact and ground your response in the specific standard that was missed.

-If the behavior is urgent or serious—such as a risk to the safety of a child or staff member, or a direct violation of licensing—waiting is not an option.
-Immediate intervention is required.
+If the behavior is urgent — a risk to a child or staff member, or a direct licensing violation — waiting isn't an option.
+The sequence shifts:

 1. Stop the behavior immediately.